network1211/f5-security-automation-ansible/devsecops/malicious_pod/create_ansible/README.md

 ## Create the Ansible Playbook

-1. Deploy the critical app
+1. Create the Ansible playbook
 You have to add your file path in the yaml file.

 ```